Diss, Norfolk

-Diss is a market town, civil parish and electoral ward in South Norfolk, England; it is near the boundary with Suffolk.
+Diss is a market town and civil parish in the district of South Norfolk in Norfolk, England.
+It is near to the boundary with Suffolk.
 It had a population of 7,572 in 2011.
-It lies in the valley of the River Waveney, round a mere covering 6 acre and up to 18 ft deep, although there is another 51 ft of mud.
+It lies in the valley of the river Waveney, around a mere covering 6 acre and up to 18 ft deep, although there is another 51 ft of mud.